 Last week, I wrote an article called “Five Destinations to Visit for Under $30 USD.”
 One of the places I listed was Greece, which brought a lot of pleasantly surprised comments from readers.
-Most people never think of Greece as a cheap destination, lumping it in with the other Eurozone countries as overpriced.
-However, I’ve been to Greece twice and think it is a highly underrated budget destination, especially for Europe.
-One commenter didn’t agree.
-He wrote:
+Most people never think of Greece as a cheap destination, lumping it in with the other eurozone countries as overpriced.
+However, I’ve been to Greece twice and think it’s a highly underrated budget destination, especially for Europe.
+One commenter didn’t agree:

 “Greece is definitely not cheap, especially not Athens.
 Clubs charge around 20€ entrance fees.
 The akropolis is like 25€ entrance to walk around.
 Sure, tavernas are pretty cheap, but once you go up from backpacker hostels and low-end tavernas Greece is hella-expensive.
 I’m waiting until they get kicked out of the euro and go back to drachmas.
 There is a reason people go to Turkey instead of Greece.
 Telling people that it’s on par with Thailand and Bali is just plain misinformation…”

 And he’s right.
 Traveling that way would make Greece expensive.
 But traveling that way could make any place expensive.
 Another place on that list was Bali.
-Bali is a very cheap destination.
-Or, if you stayed in the $1,000 USD per night resorts, could very well be “hella expensive.”
+Bali is a very cheap destination, but if you stayed in the $1,000 USD resorts, it could very well be “hella expensive.”
 The same is true in Thailand.
 The same is true anywhere in the world.

-I am often in New York City.
-It’s not the cheapest place in the world but it doesn’t have to be the most expensive either.
-Avoid the $200 dollar sushi meals and expensive bars and you don’t have to spend a lot of money.
+I’m often in New York City.
+It’s not the cheapest place in the world, but it doesn’t have to be the most expensive either.
+Avoid the $200 dollar sushi meals and expensive bars, and you don’t have to spend a lot of money.
 It’s all about how you travel.
 The commenter is right when he says Greece isn’t cheap if you go to lots of clubs.
 It’s not cheap if you visit in the middle of July (peak season) and spend your time in Santorini or Mykonos.